Miami Herald Wine Columnist, Fred Tasker gives his wine bargain wine suggestions:

 Want great food, that’s quick, easy and on the table in minutes?

 Join me here for quick dinners that will please you, your friends and your family.

-And more – interviews with cooking celebrities on my NPR program – restaurant reviews and how to cooking videos.
+And more – interviews with cooking celebrities on my radio program – restaurant reviews and how to cooking videos.